 Of important note, Uniontown is also a city of artists.
 Uniontown has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Uniontown’s character.

-Overall, Uniontown’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Uniontown’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-The percentage of adults in Uniontown who are college-educated is close to the national average for all communities of 21.84%: 20.73% of the adults in Uniontown have a bachelor's degree or advanced degree.
+In terms of college education, Uniontown is nearly on par with the US average for all cities of 21.84%: 20.73% of adults 25 and older in Uniontown have a bachelor's degree or advanced degree.

 The per capita income in Uniontown in 2022 was $17,726, which is low income relative to Kansas and the nation.
 This equates to an annual income of $70,904 for a family of four.
 However, Uniontown contains both very wealthy and poor people as well.